Fried anchovies with onions, chilies, and peanuts (Ikan bilis goreng bawang)

 White toast points

-Heat 2 tablespoons oil in a large frying pan, one that will hold all the anchovies in a single layer, and add the anchovies and fry on medium heat.
-Leave for 5 minutes till the anchovy is well browned.
-Flip and brown the other side, about 4 minutes.
+Heat 2 tablespoons oil in a large frying pan, one that will hold all the anchovies in a single layer.
+Add the anchovies and fry on medium heat.
+Leave for 5 minutes until the anchovy is well browned.
+Flip and brown the other side for about 4 minutes.
 Remove and set aside.

-In the same pan, heat the other 2 tablespoons of oil and fry the onions on medium heat till they begin to take on some color and are a light golden.
-You want the outside golden, but the insides to remain a bit crunchy.
+In the same pan, heat the other two tablespoons of oil and fry the onions on medium heat till they begin to take on some colour and are a light golden.
+You want the outside golden, but the insides remain crunchy.

-When the onions have turned golden add the chilies and salt and toss for 2-3 minutes.
+When the onions have turned golden, add the chillies and salt and toss for 2-3 minutes.
 Add the anchovies back and heat up.

-This dish is best if served fresh, or it can be reheated in the pan till the anchovies are crisped again and served sprinkled with the peanuts and toast points on the side.
+This dish is best served fresh, but it can also be reheated in the pan until the anchovies are crisped again and served sprinkled with peanuts and toast points on the side.